 So you’ve decided to sell your house, but how should you sell it?
-Two of the most common options are working with an investor or working with a Los Angeles agent to sell your house.
+Two of the most common options are working with an investor or working with a Riverside agent to sell your house.
 Both ways have distinct benefits depending on your unique selling situation.
 One of them, though, comes out on top for most sellers most of the time – working with an agent.
-So let’s take a look at 6 ways working with a Los Angeles agent is better than working with an investor to sell your house.
+So let’s take a look at 6 ways working with a Riverside agent is better than working with an investor to sell your house.

 Drawbacks of Working with an Investor

 First, let’s look at a couple of the disadvantages and pitfalls of working with an investor . . .

 Investors are typically looking for a great deal that will allow them to make a profit on the house.
 As a result, working with an investor to sell your Riverside house often means selling for less.

 “Most investors,” industry insiders say, “are looking to buy homes at below market value.
 Or at least at a bargain.
 And because they don’t have to tell you what they’ve planned for your home – like tearing it down to build lucrative apartments – you might not know its true market value.”

 Working with an investor (and without the assistance of an agent) can also make you more vulnerable to scams.
 This is especially the case with out-of-country investors.

 Here’s a common scam scenario involving an “investor” who “posing as a foreign or out-of-town buyer.”
 This putative investor then contacts the seller with an urgent plea to close right away.
 “The investor never wants to see the house; they just want to purchase it.
 The investor will then give a false cashier’s check or have an unsophisticated or unrepresented seller sign a purchase agreement for unfavorable terms, and before the seller knows it, he or she has been swindled out of money.”